Compulsory Voting, Not

 In a nutshell

 Despite Australia having a history of leading the world in electoral reform, it now is one of the exceedingly few democracies that still entertains the highly questionable practice of compulsory voting.
 Defenders of the practice claim that: voting is a duty; only a full vote gives the correct picture; in fact no one is actually forced to vote; and there is needed a protection from the dominance of extremist parties who can always get out the vote.
-However there are many who claim these defences don’t stand up to careful analysis and that the reason the major parties maintain this mandatory practice are of a less than noble motivation.
+However there are many who claim these defences don’t stand up to careful analysis and that the reason the major parties maintain this mandatory practice is of a less than noble motivation.

 1944 Alfred Hitchcock film